MTG/freesound/_docs/api/source/resources.rst

-num_ratings           number            The number of times the sound was rated. avg_rating            number            The average rating of the sound. pack                  URI               If the sound is part of a pack, this URI points to that pack's API resource. user                  object            A dictionary with the username, url, and ref for the user that uploaded the sound. spectral_m            URI               A visualization of the sounds spectrum over time, jpeg file (medium). spectral_l            URI               A visualization of the sounds spectrum over time, jpeg file (large).
+num_ratings           number            The number of times the sound was rated. avg_rating            number            The average rating of the sound. pack                  URI               If the sound is part of a pack, this URI points to that pack's API resource. geotag                object            A dictionary with the latitude ('lat') and longitude ('lon') of the geotag (only for sounds that have been geotagged). user                  object            A dictionary with the username, url, and ref for the user that uploaded the sound. spectral_m            URI               A visualization of the sounds spectrum over time, jpeg file (medium). spectral_l            URI               A visualization of the sounds spectrum over time, jpeg file (large).